Omni Parker House: 20th century

-The original Parker House building and later architectural additions were demolished in the mid-1920s, and replaced in 1927 with a sleek, modern building, essentially the one that stands there today.
+The original Parker House building and later architectural additions were demolished in the mid-1920s.
+They were replaced in 1927 with the current building.
 One wing of the nineteenth-century hotel remained open until the new building was completed in 1927, enabling the hotel to lay claim to being "America's oldest operating hotel".
 The hotel was seized by its creditors during the Great Depression and sold by the bank to Glenwood Sherrard in 1933.

 James Michael Curley, the charismatic, Irish-American "Mayor of the Poor" who dominated Boston politics for the first half of the twentieth century, was a constant presence at the Parker House, in part because Old City Hall stood directly across from the hotel on School Street.
 The Omni Parker House bar, The Last Hurrah, was named for Edwin O'Connor's 1956 novel of the same name, a thinly disguised chronicling of Mayor Curley's colorful life.

 John F. Kennedy announced his candidacy for Congress at the Parker House in 1946 and also held his bachelor party in the hotel's Press Room there in 1953.
 Then Senator Kennedy also proposed to his future wife, Jackie Bouvier, at Table 40 in Parker's Restaurant located inside the hotel.

 The hotel was bought by Dunfey Hotels in 1968.
 Inspired by the nineteenth-century Saturday Club, the Dunfeys in 1974 founded the New England Circle, purposeful gatherings of activists from a variety of backgrounds and experiences designed to advance civil and civic dialogue and inspire constructive community change.
 In 1983, Dunfey Hotels bought Omni Hotels and reorganized itself, with the Dunfey name phased out and the Parker House placed in the Omni division.
 In 1996, the Omni Hotels chain and its properties, including the Parker House, were sold to TRT Holdings, owned by Texas billionaire Robert Rowling.

 21st century

+The hotel was temporarily closed to guests during the COVID-19 pandemic in 2020, but continues to be the longest continuously operating hotel in the US, because staff continued to maintain the property and respond to guest inquiries for future reservations during this period.

 The hotel currently has 551 rooms and suites.
 In 2009, AAA named the hotel one of the top 10 historic U.S. hotels.
 The Omni Parker House is a member of the National Trust for Historic Preservation's Historic Hotels of America program.

 2024 strike

 On October 14, 2024, unionized workers at Omni Parker House went on strike as part of a citywide effort to secure a new collective bargaining agreement with all union hotels in Boston.
-On October 20, 2024, the workers at Omni Parker House unanimously voted to approve a new contract and returned to work on October 21, thus making Omni the first hotel brand in the city to agree to terms with the union.
+On October 20, 2024, the workers at Omni Parker House unanimously voted to approve a new contract and returned to work the following day.

+2025 renovation and rebirth

+In November 2024, the hotel commenced a major renovation of all guestrooms, function spaces and the main lobby.
+This $65 million project was completed in August 2025.